iterative/dvc.org/static/docs/commands-reference/commit.md

 to the DVC cache as the last step.
 What _commit_ means is that DVC:

 - Computes a checksum for the file/directory.
-- Enters the checksum and file name into the DVC stage file.
+- Enters the checksum and file name into the DVC-file.
 - Tells the SCM to ignore the file/directory (e.g. add entry to `.gitignore`).
   If the workspace was initialized with no SCM support (`dvc init --no-scm`) this does not happen.